 May not be reprinted without permission

-Last weekend’s unseasonably warm weather was perfect for Meg and Bobby’s wedding and celebration at the Taconic Hotel in Manchester, Vt.
-It was a lively evening — everyone was ready to dance the night away!
-Follow this link to see more on my Facebook page and click here to see even more (and to order prints and downloads) in the Galleries section of my website.
+A light summer misting rain in the Green Mountains didn’t dampen Alli and George’s wedding celebration at the Blueberry Hill Inn in Goshen, Vt.
+Their ceremony was sweet and wonderful, a reflection of the couple and their guests!
+Follow this link to see more photos on my Facebook page or click here to see even more and to order prints and downloads in the Galleries section of my website.